marano/blog/_posts/2014-02-03-facebook-authentication-on-activeadmin.markdown

 post_styles: hints
 ---

-This is a quick tip on how to make facebook authentication work on ActiveAdmin.
+This is a quick tip on how to make Facebook authentication work on ActiveAdmin.

 <!--more-->

 ActiveAdmin is a very nice admin interface for Ruby on Rails applications.
-It provides some nice defaults and it's also customisable enough to do something not so trivial.
+It provides some nice defaults and it's also customizable enough to do something not so trivial.

 Facebook authentication is also a very nice feature to have in your application.
 Let Facebook handle the credentials and don't worry about saving/salting/encrypting passwords on your side.

 ActiveAdmin allow us to change the default authentication system that it uses, that is Devise.
 You can change this to your own solution.
 Let's see where you need to change it.

 I won't go on full details on how to implement the authentication with Facebook.
 For that, you can read my [other post](http://helabs.com.br/blog/2013/06/24/implementando-login-via-facebook-na-sua-app-rails) on how to achieve this.

+### Set the user as an Admin

+Generate a new migration to add a admin column on the User's table.

+{% highlight ruby linenos %}
+  $ rails generate migration add_admin_to_users admin:boolean
+{% endhighlight %}

+Make sure to add a default value for this column to avoid the [Three-state boolean problem](http://robots.thoughtbot.com/avoid-the-threestate-boolean-problem?utm_content=buffer44c5d)

 ### Creating the controller helper methods